-Johnny Rabbitt (Ron Elz) is the longest running broadcaster in St. Louis, having been on the air since 1954.You’ll hear him hosting his classic oldies show Rte.
+Johnny Rabbitt (Ron Elz) is the host of the classic oldies show Rte.
 66 on KMOX Saturday night as well as on special assignment talk programs.
 Rabbitt has developed a legion of fans and almost countless loyal advertisers such as the St. Louis Public Library, Cardinal Glennon Children’s Hospital, the Argosy Casino, Ernie Patti Auto Sales, Holiday Vacations, Allison’s Shoes, Jerseyville and Maryville Manor, Tom Bess Automotive, Neovitin Vitamins, Lindenwood Drug, Josephine’s in Godfrey, etc.

 Since 1992 he’s been conducting a Monday entertainment show at the Argosy Casino Alton that runs from 10 a.m. to 1 p.m.
 It’s the Belles & Beaus Lunch and bingo party and it holds the record for being the longest running program of any casino in America.